yohanalee/learnCDK/README.md

 ![](images/lambda_status_200.png)

 ### 2.1.6.
 Update the Lambda function
-Let's make some changes and update the handler function.
+Let's make some changes and make some updates to the handler function.
 In **lambda/hello.py**:
 ```python
 import json